Veeral28/Docker_projects/Exp-2/README.md

 WORKDIR /app

 # Copy the requirements.txt into the container
-COPY requirements.txt .
+COPY requirements.txt ./

 # Install the dependencies
-RUN pip install -r requirements.txt
+RUN pip install --no-cache-dir -r requirements.txt

 # Copy the current directory contents into the container
 COPY . .